 Alexey Voyevoda – armwrestler and bodsledder

 Alexey Voyevoda is a Russian bobsledder and a professional arm wrestler, Honored Master of Sports in armwrestling (2004) and Bobsleigh (2006).
-He is also a candidate for master of sports in judo.
-Alexey is a vegetarian.
+Also he is a candidate for master of sports in judo.
+By the way, Alexey is a vegetarian.

 Voyevoda won silver in the four-man bobsleigh event with Filipp Egorov, Alexei Seliverstov, and Alexandre Zoubkov at the 2006 Winter Olympics in Turin.
-He also won a bronze in the two-man event at the 2008 FIBT World Championships in Altenberg, Germany.
-At the 2010 Winter Olympics in Vancouver, Voyevoda won a bronze in the two-man event and became World Champion in 2011 in the two-man event.
+Later he won a bronze medal in the two-man event at the 2008 FIBT World Championships in Altenberg, Germany.
+At the 2010 Winter Olympics in Vancouver, Voyevoda won a bronze medal in the two-man event and became World Champion in 2011 in the two-man event.

-He worked for a security firm and as a cash collector.
+He worked for a security firm and was a cash collector.